Table of Contents[Hide][Show]

 - Good for joints and can help joint recovery

-- Can help tighten loose skin (like the kind you get after having four babies in five years…)
+- Can help tighten loose skin (like the kind you get after having six babies in nine years…)

-- Can improve digestion since it naturally binds to water and helps food move more easily though the digestive track
+- Can improve digestion since it naturally binds to water and helps food move more easily though the digestive tract

 - Rumored to help improve cellulite